Topological Amenability of Semihypergroups: Abstract

 \section{Abstract}

-In this article, we introduce and discuss the notion of topological left amenability in the general setting of semihypergroups.
-We acquire several characterizations of the same in terms of certain stationary, ergodic and operator algebraic properties of the associated measure algebra.
-Finally, we discuss and characterize topological amenability of its sub-semihypergroups in terms of (topological) invariance properties attained on the corresponding measure algebras of the parent semihypergroup.
+In this article, we introduce and explore the notion of topological amenability in the broad setting of (locally compact) semihypergroups.
+We acquire several stationary, ergodic and Banach algebraic characterizations of the same in terms of convergence of certain probability measures, total variation of convolution with probability measures and translation of certain functionals, as well as the F-algebraic properties of the associated measure algebra.
+We further investigate the interplay between restriction of convolution product and convolution of restrictions of measures on a sub-semihypergroup.
+Finally, we discuss and characterize topological amenability of sub-semihypergroups in terms of certain invariance properties attained on the corresponding measure algebra of the parent semihypergroup.
+This in turn provides us with an affirmative answer to an open question posed by J. Wong in 1980.